-RNLI Fraserburgh called after when distress flares sighted
+RNLI Fraserburgh called out after distress flares sighted

 Fraserburgh Lifeboat was called out to search an area around Fraserburgh Bay on the evening of 1 February 2021.